navirobayo/Conejoz/README.md

 -------------------------------------------

-Available this next fall in English and Spanish at the Google Play Store
+First prototype available this next fall in English and Spanish at the Google Play Store

+For dreamers by dreamers

-This is a free Open Source App created by Ivan Robayo.
+A free open source app created by Ivan Robayo